Pragmora

 Article V

 5.1.
-The Team must have a minimum of 4 (four) officers who shall hold the following titles:
+The Team must have a minimum of 3 (three) and maximum of four (4) officers who shall hold the following titles:

 • President